aptumfr/webcodecs-node/README.md

 # webcodecs-node

-WebCodecs API implementation for Node.js using FFmpeg.
+WebCodecs API implementation for Node.js using node-av.

 This package provides a Node.js-compatible implementation of the [WebCodecs API](https://developer.mozilla.org/en-US/docs/Web/API/WebCodecs_API), enabling video and audio encoding/decoding in server-side JavaScript applications.